earthly/website/blog/_posts/2022-04-8-docker-vagrant.md

 internal-links:
  - vagrant
-excerpt: "Learn about the differences between Vagrant and Docker and how they help create consistent development environments.
-Discover the benefits and considerations of each technology to choose the right option for your projects."
+excerpt: Learn about the differences between Vagrant and Docker and how they help create consistent development environments.
+Discover the benefits and considerations of each technology to choose the right option for your projects.
 ---
 <!-- vale HouseStyle.OxfordComma = NO -->